The Difference Between A Guy Who's Clingy And A Guy Who's Just Attentive

 We began texting each other.
 It took me about three texts to realize he was answering me way faster than I was answering him.

-"Why the hell is this guy texting me as if I'm going to die tomorrow?"
-I asked my friend as we were smoking joints on her rooftop one night.
+"Why is this guy texting me as if I'm going to disappear tomorrow?"
+I asked my friend as we were smoking on her rooftop one night.
 He'd just responded quickly once again.
 If he'd waited an hour instead of 30 seconds to text me back, I would've felt more excited to see him as our date approached.

 "Because he likes you!" she said.
 "Why are you waiting to text him back when you've got your phone in your hand?"